Breathe In, Gently Breathe In, Gently

 When we breathe out too much carbon dioxide, we are unable to sufficiently oxygenate our bodies.
 Does it sound like a paradox?
 Yes, but it’s true.

 When he was a student, Konstantin Pavlovich Buteyko was delegated to monitor terminally ill patients.
 After hundreds of hours of observation, the young doctor trained himself so well that he could predict the moment of death with remarkable accuracy.
 In each case, one of the signs of the approaching end were heavy, deep breaths – similar to the ones that upset people are encouraged to take in order to calm down.
-Yet in this case, deeper breathing was the result of stress overcoming the patient’s body.
+Yet in this case, deeper breathing

 Information

-Breaking news!
-This is the first of your five free articles this month.
+You’ve reached your free article’s limit this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.
+If you have an active subscription, please log in.

 Subscribe